 Day 1: Sat 4 September – Arrival and the Oare Marshes

-We meet in the afternoon at the railway station in Faversham or at our hotel, and after checking in take the short drive to Oare Marshes.
+We meet at 2pm at the railway station in Faversham or at our hotel, and after checking in take the short drive to Oare Marshes.
 Here we will soon be scanning flocks of passage waders with the opportunity to familiarise ourselves with a host of species.
 On this reserve birds can often be feeding close by, so this is a great way to improve identification skills and enhance your birding knowledge.
 With luck, scarce Little Stint and Curlew Sandpiper might be present to compare with commoner Dunlin, inevitably in a variety of plumages with adults and young birds side by side.
 At this time of year, it is also a great place to view and hear ‘pinging’ Bearded Tit as family parties feed, often out in the open in the tops of the reeds or on the ground at close quarters.
 A great place to start our tour.

 Day 2: Sun 5 September - Isle of Sheppey